Omitting types in logic of metric structures

-\begin{coro} Assume $\bfT$ is an $\forall\exists$-axiomatizable theory in a separable language and $\bt_n$, for $n\in \omega$, is a uniform sequence of universal types.
+\begin{coro} Assume $\bfT$ is an $\forall\exists$-axiomatizable theory in a countable language and $\bt_n$, for $n\in \omega$, is a uniform sequence of universal types over~$\bfT$.
 If the class $\fM$ of all models of $\bfT$ that omit all $\bt_n$, for $n\in \omega$, is nonempty then it contains a model that is existentially closed for $\fM$. \end{coro}